jlevy/the-art-of-command-line/README.md

 - Use `man ascii` for a good ASCII table, with hex and decimal values.
 For general encoding info, `man unicode`, `man utf-8`, and `man latin1` are helpful.

 - Use `screen` or [`tmux`](https://tmux.github.io/) to multiplex the screen, especially useful on remote ssh sessions and to detach and re-attach to a session.
-A more minimal alternative for session persistence only is `dtach`.
+A more minimal alternative for session persistence only is `dtach`. `byobu` can enhance screen or tmux providing more information and easier management.

 - In ssh, knowing how to port tunnel with `-L` or `-D` (and occasionally `-R`) is useful, e.g. to access web sites from a remote server.